margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the man working with the USPS in the postal service
 * Grateful for the music therapy
 * Grateful to braid a friend's hair
+* Grateful for the people behind the food
+* Grateful for the people behind the medication
+* Grateful for the people behind the clothes
 * Grateful for the music therapist
 * Grateful for the light in the darkness
 * Grateful for the empathetic therapist